zhiyi456/All-In-One/README.md

    ```sh
    127.0.0.1:8008/frontend/role_toggle.html
    ```
-   2. Choose according to the user role u want to access to the different functions available to the different roles.
+   2. Choose according to the user role you want to access, to use the different functions available to the different roles.

 ## Linter Badge